gnosis/dex-docs/docs/intro-batches.md

 ---
 id: intro-batches
-title: What Is a Batch and a Batch ID?
+title: What is a Batch and a Batch ID?
-sidebar_label: What Is a Batch and a Batch ID?
+sidebar_label: What is a Batch and a Batch ID?
 ---

 ## What is a Batch and a Batch ID?